The best art supplies for toddlers with our top recommendations that encourage art making and creativity from the start.

-Are you looking for the best art materials for toddlers?
+Are you looking for the best art supplies for toddlers?
 As a parent it can feel overwhelming knowing where to begin and what art supplies you really need for this stage.

 These are The Artful Parent’s top recommendations for toddler art supplies, the ones that we’ve used with our own kids and at art classes over and over again.
 It goes without saying, that the art materials must be durable and vibrant (the latter provides a satisfying art experience for young children).

 Because they are just gorgeous and vibrant.
-The traditional watercolor cakes are not ideal for toddlers; liquid watercolors are easier for toddlers to use than the traditional pan watercolors.
+Liquid watercolors are easier for toddlers to use than the traditional pan watercolors.
 These are long lasting and useful for a variety of art and science activities.